mpv-player/mpv/DOCS/man/ao.rst

     ``speed``
         Simulated audio playback speed as a multiplier.
-Usually, a real audio device will not go exactly as fast as the system clock.
-It will deviate just a little, and this option helps simulating this.
+Usually, a real audio device will not go exactly as fast as the system clock but will deviate just a little.
+This option allows to simulate this.

     ``latency``
         Simulated device latency.
 This is additional to EOF.